JeremyTallant/sales_dashboard/README.md

 ```
 ![image](images/key_metrics.png)

 We observe that there are a total of 4,372 customers.
-We have recorded 18,536 orders, which includes both completed and cancelled transactions.
+There are 18,536 orders, which includes both completed and cancelled transactions.
 Within these orders, there are 2,798 distinct products.
-The total sales amount to $8,887,208.89, with cancelled sales accounting for $608,689.47.
+The total amount of sales for non-cancelled orders is $8,887,208.89, while the cancelled sales stand at $608,689.47.